 Consider what topics and which books were popular at different time periods, how tastes changed during the nineteenth and twentieth centuries.
 It's also interesting to look at differences in African and other readers' tastes: who reads what, where, and when?
 Why?
 What factors influence taste in reading materials?

-Fine arts press books are created with special, artistic, craftsmanlike attention to the full range of the book arts (the paper and other materials employed, typography, creative writing, printing techniques, graphic design, binding, etc.).
-They represent a (now alternate) vision of what a book can be when it's created as an organic whole, with full attention brought to the quality of each element of its production.
-These books bring the audience, reader, or consumer of the work back full circle to the historical moment when books were luxury items created with the full devotion and attention of expert craftspeople producing the best possible product they could, and which have proven to survive quite well over many centuries.
-They remind us that books don't have to be merely a package for marketing content, but can be artifacts worthy of appreciation on their own terms.
-Almost no fine arts press books consider African related topics, so these examples represent an even smaller, super-specialized niche of this already arcane part of the book market.
+Fine arts press books are created with special, artistic, craft-focused attention to the full range of the book arts (ink, paper, typographic design, creative writing, printing techniques, graphic design, bindings, etc.).
+These represent a vision of what a book can be when created as an organic whole, with full attention to the quality of every element of production.
+They guide readers back to the historical moment when books were created with the full devotion and attention of expert craftspeople, and which have proven to survive quite well over many centuries.
+At the same time they demonstrate a new vision for book production in the 21st century, reminding us that books don't have to be only a package for marketing content, but can be artifacts worthy of appreciation on their own terms.
+Almost no fine arts press books consider African related topics, so these examples from Khelcom represent an even smaller, super-specialized niche of an already arcane bit of the book market.

-While not special collections in the reproduction format our library owns, these are important collections of archival materials that may be difficult and expensive for researchers to access in the orignal.
+Reproduced archival materials that may be difficult to access in original.
 Archives available on microfilm include missionary society records; colonial government publications for Nigeria, Tanganyika and Zanzibar (Tanzania), Kenya, Uganda, Northern and Southern Rhodesia (Zambia and Zimbabwe), and Nyasaland (Malawi).
-Other large archival sets include the Bascom Yoruba collection and the files of the Sahel Documentation Center.
+Other large archival sets include the Bascom Yoruba collection and the Sahel Documentation Center.